Home » Power Plant » Diesel Power Plant: [Layout, Working, Advantages, Diagrams] PDF

 Read also:

-Diesel Engine Power Plant Block Diagram
+Diesel Power Plant Diagram

 Diesel power plant

 The compressor draws the air from the atmosphere and compresses it.
 The compressed air is supplied to the engine through the filter for starting, where it is compressed by a piston in a cylinder.
-The fuel oil is supplied from the tank through the filter to the fuel injectors.
-The fuel injector injects the fuel into the cylinder and mixes it with compressed air.

-The injected fuel gets ignited and combustion takes place.
-This liberates the huge amount of energy which is utilized to run the generator to produce the electric power.
 The cooling water is continuously supplied to cool the engine and lubricating oil is supplied to lubricate the engine parts.
 The air intake supplies the air to the engine for subsequent operations.

-The layout of Diesel Power Plant
+Layout of Diesel Power Plant

 The layout of a diesel power plant is shown in the figure.
 Air from the atmosphere is drawn into the compressor and it is compressed.
 The compressed air is sent to the diesel engine through the air filter.
-In the air filter, dust, dirt from the air is filtered and only clean air is sent to the diesel engine.
+In the air filter, dust, and dirt from the air is filtered and only clean air is sent to the diesel engine.

 Layout of diesel power plant

 Fuel oil from the tank is passed through the filter, where the oil gets filtered and the clean oil is injected into the diesel engine through the fuel pump and fuel injector.
-The mixture of the compressed air and spray of fuel oil are ignited in the engine and the combustion takes place.
+The mixture of the compressed air and spray of fuel oil is ignited in the engine and the combustion takes place.
 The released heat energy is utilized for driving the generator, which produces power.

 1. Fuel supply system